Last updated: 31MAY2022

 The installation process is a little trickier than other (PortMaster) solutions, due to the fact that the game requires closed-source libs that cannot be redistributed.
 Thankfully, it’s pretty easy to add them yourself, which we’ll do in this guide.
+Note that you will also need to be running PortMaster on your device in order to install certain mono files which will allow sound to work properly.

 Purchase the itch.io version of Celeste